Promotion Resources

 Tourism & Marketing

 Increasingly, tourism agencies/organizations are promoting bicycling as a part of their economic development strategies.
 Reach out to your local, regional, or state tourism partners for their help in promoting a U.S. Bicycle Route.
-See Promote a U.S. Bicycle Route and Building Bicycle Tourism for more information.
+See Promote a U.S. Bicycle Route for more information.
 And check out the examples below:

 • Indiana: Websites for USBR 35 in Indiana and USBR 50 in Indiana are maintained by Indiana state tourism, with services/attractions listed by county, as well as maps, cue sheets, and other resources for riding the route.